boxbilling/docs/en/reference/api-guest.rst

 Gives ability to create administrator account if no admins exists on the system.

-Database structure must be installed befor calling this action. bb-config.php file must already be present and configured.
+Database structure must be installed before calling this action. bb-config.php file must already be present and configured.
 Used by automated BoxBilling installer.